Does Boric Acid Kill Sperm? Let’s Find out the Truth

 It’s also best to avoid oral mating for at least 24 hours after using boric acid capsules.

-Read Also 7 Good Signs That Gonal F Is Working.
+Read Also 7 Good Signs That Gonal F Is Working?

 Can Boric Acid Affect Fertility?

 This is a very important question for couples trying to conceive.
-Based on current research, the occasional vaginal application of boric acid is unlikely to impact fertility in most people.
+Based on current research, occasional vaginal application of boric acid is unlikely to impact fertility in most people.

 Some older studies did show high oral doses could temporarily reduce sperm count and quality in animals.
 However, typical vaginal use does not introduce nearly as much boric acid into the body.